Tag: marriage problems warning signs

 But emotional partnership disappears.

-When this happens, couples may begin living separate emotional lives.
+When this happens, couples start living separate emotional lives.

 5. One or Both Partners Feel Unappreciated

-Feeling taken for granted is a powerful relationship stressor.
+Feeling taken for granted is a powerful relationship stressors.

 Signs include: